 The Ice Gauntlet is an intelligence based weapon that allows the wielder to cast ice spells as well as attack at range.
 It has many crowd control abilities and has a ton of area denial abilities.
 Light attack deals 100% ice damage and a heavy attack deals 140% ice damage.

-The Ice Gauntlet in New World uses mana when using light attacks, heavy attacks, and abilities.
-For instance, the Light attacks cost 2 mana and Heavy attacks cost 5 mana.
+An Ice Gauntlet in New World uses mana when using light attacks, heavy attacks, and abilities.
+For instance, the Light attacks cost no mana and Heavy attacks cost 5 mana.
 Mana does not regenerate while you are attacking.
 There are ways to manage your mana, and there are mana potions that can be consumed to recover mana quickly.

 Mastery Tree Overview

-The two skill trees for the Ice Gauntlet are the Ice Tempest and Builder skill trees.
+There’s two skill trees for the Ice Gauntlet, they are the Ice Tempest and Builder skill trees.

 Ice Tempest Mastery Tree

 Refreshing Spikes (1st) reduces the [CD]Cool Down for Ice Spikes by 10% if the player successfully performs the skill shot by hitting a target with Mighty Strike.
 Empowered Spikes (2nd) increases the damage of Mighty Strike by 20% if the target’s health is below 30%.
-Deadly Path the third passive which increases the default attack of the ability by 10% (Mighty Strike doesn’t change) and adds a stagger to this ability.
+Deadly Path the third passive which increases the default attack of the ability by 10% (Mighty Strike doesn’t change).
 Spikey Reach (3rd) creates additional ice shards fire on both sides of the Mighty Strike enabling you to hit a wider area.
 Each shard has a 6-meter range and deals additional weapon damage.

 Ice Storm (20s CD | 25 MP) creates a 5-meter radius ice storm at the selected target area that deals weapon damage over 5 seconds every 1/3 a second.
 In addition, the affected area also creates a frosted area that will slow movement speed by 25% (This effect doesn’t apply to friendly/self targets).